Last Updated on May 23, 2022

 Read Ranking 5 Jane Eyre Adaptations

-Rated R for some violence and sexuality
+Rated R for scenes with sex and nudity

 Love & Friendship (2016)

+Set in 1790s London, Love & Friendship centers on the recently widowed Lady Susan Vernon (Kate Beckinsale), who seeks refuge with her in-laws to escape the scandalous rumors surrounding her private life.
 While at their estate the scheming Lady Susan decides it’s time to secure a husband for herself and for her somewhat reluctant and awkward daughter.
 Based on the early novella Lady Susan, by Jane Austen.

 Starring Kate Beckinsale, Chloe Sevigny, Xavier Samuel, Emma Greenwell, Justin Edwards, Tom Bennett, Morfydd Clark, Jemma Redgrave, James Fleet, Jenn Murray, Stephen Fry.